-Provider agencies must employ a full-time program director who has either a valid Maryland certificate as a special education supervisor, principal, or special educator and at least three years of successful teaching experience as verified by former employers in regular or special education, or both as appropriate, for the director's assignment; or at least three years of relevant experience with counseling or supervision as appropriate for the director's assignment
+Agencies must employ a full-time program director who, has either a valid Maryland certificate as a special education supervisor, principal, or special educator and at least three years of successful teaching experience as verified by former employers in regular or special education, or both as appropriate, for the director's assignment; or at least three years of relevant experience who has with experience in a human service field in a supervisory or administrative capacity and with counseling or supervision as appropriate for the director's assignment meets the qualifications as outlined in COMAR 14.31.06.06A and shall be is certified as required by Health Occupations Article, Title 20, Annotated Code of Maryland.
+The Board of a residential habilitation program may appoint a non certified individual to serve in the capacity of acting program administrator in accordance with Health Occupations Article, Title 20, Annotated Code of Maryland.